krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Cymbal Superstore decides to migrate their supply chain application to Google Cloud.
+Q. Cymbal Superstore decides to migrate their supply chain application to Google Cloud.
 You need to configure specific operating system dependencies.
 What should you do?
 ```
 ```
 Implement an application using virtual machines on Compute Engine.